rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 local servers = { "html", "cssls", "tsserver", "clangd", "yamlls" }
 ```

-Changing the file, however, does not involve installing the related language server; this will have to be installed separately with _Mason_.
+Changing the file, however, does not involve installing the related language server.
+This will have to be installed separately with _Mason_.
 The language server that provides support for _yaml_ is [yaml-language-server](https://github.com/redhat-developer/yaml-language-server) which we will have to install with the command `:MasonInstall yaml-language-server`.
 At this point we will have, for example, control of the code written in the headers (_frontmatter_) of the Rocky Linux documentation pages.

 #### null-ls.lua

 This file takes care of configuring some features geared toward control and formatting of written code.
 Editing this file requires a bit more research for configuration than the previous file.
-An overview of the available components can be found on this [page](https://github.com/jose-elias-alvarez/null-ls.nvim/blob/main/doc/BUILTINS.md).
+An overview of the available components can be found on [the builtins page](https://github.com/jose-elias-alvarez/null-ls.nvim/blob/main/doc/BUILTINS.md).

 Again, a table has been set up, the `local sources` table, where we can enter our customizations which we can see below: